konrad-winnicki/home_maintenance_frontend/README.md

 npx cap run android
 ```

+# User authentication

+Oauth2 authentication code flow is used.
+Deep links (Android User Links) can include only URI parameters (cookies nor other headers are allowed).
+For this reason they can't
+be used to securely pass JWT/oauth tokens.

+The authorization code is visible in Frontend but it's useless without client_secret that is stored only on backend.
+The code is then passed to backend which exchanges it for token.

+Used flow:
+1. Frontend redirects to Google IdP.
+2. Google authorizes user and asks her to confirm requested grants (basic - email only).
+3. Google redirects user browser to Frontend (on mobile app using Deep link) - passing authorization code in URL.
+4. Frontend extracts authorization codes and requests backend API to exchange it for a JWT token.
+5. Backend uses the code to exchange it for oauth tokens within Google and issues its own JWT session token.
+6. Backend replies with the JWT token to Frontend.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).